HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Conclusion and Future Work

 This work presents a step towards the development of cognitive robots capable of effectively collaborating in heterogeneous human-robot teams.
-The HARMONIC architecture, with its dual-layer approach that combines strategic cognitive processing and tactical control enables the embodiment of cognitive architectures enhancing robots to exhibit metacognitive abilities, including team task understanding, episodic memory utilization, and multimodal perception interpretation.
-By integrating natural language communication and reasoning capabilities, our approach facilitates complex team interactions, enhances explainability, and builds trust the key factors in human-robot collaboration.
+The HARMONIC framework, with its dual-layer architecture that combines strategic cognitive processing and tactical control, allows robots to exhibit metacognitive abilities, including team task understanding, episodic memory utilization, and multimodal perception interpretation.
+By integrating natural language communication and reasoning capabilities, our approach facilitates complex team interactions, enhances explainability, and builds trust, the key factors in human-robot collaboration.

-The glass-box nature of our system, unlike black-box models based on LLMs or VLAs, provides transparency and interpretability to modules whose operation and output should be explainable to humans.
-Our demonstration system of a simulated search task involving two robots and a human teammate illustrates the potential for HARMONIC to be applied to real-world applications.
-Future research will focus on expanding the range of tasks and scenarios in which HARMONIC agents can successfully operate; enhancing the robots' learning capabilities; conducting real-world trials using physical robots to validate the framework's effectiveness in diverse operational contexts; developing collaborative online planning strategies; and, enhancing real-time adaptability in dynamic environments.
+Our demonstration system of a simulated search task involving two robots and a human teammate illustrates the potential for HARMONIC to be applied to MRS problems.
+Future research will focus on expanding the range of tasks and scenarios in which HARMONIC agents can successfully operate; enhancing the robots' learning capabilities; conducting real-world trials using physical robots to validate the framework's effectiveness in diverse operational contexts; and developing collaborative online planning strategies in dynamic environments;